 A theory of information processing would be capable of defining a set of universal properties of dynamical multi level complex systems, which describe and compare the dynamics of diverse complex systems ranging from social interaction to brain networks, from financial markets to biomedicine.
 Each possible combination of rules of dynamics and topology of interactions, with disparate semantics could be translated into the language of information processing which in turn will provide a lingua franca for complex systems.

-The IPCS’16 edition will combine classical and quantum information approaches.
-If you would like to attend this scientific discourse then you only need to register for CCS’16.
+Based on the success of the previous year, IPCS’17 will again combine classical and quantum information approaches.
+If you would like to attend this scientific discourse then you only need to register for CCS’17.

 Our submission page is open until June 30, 2017.
 We invite abstracts for oral presentations of work where information theory is used to tackle a complex systems problem.

 Our satellite meeting will be a full-day session.